brackets-extension-badges/badge-provider-nodejs/README.md

 npm start
 ```

 The data is refreshed every time the server starts and every 2 hours.
-Everything is saved in RAM, which means the data is erased when the server stops.
+Everything is saved in `db.json`, so make sure you have write access.

 ## HTTPS support